15 Top-Rated Campgrounds on the Oregon Coast

 2. Fort Stevens State Park

-On the far northwest tip of Oregon, and one of the top attractions in Astoria, Fort Stevens State Park is a retired military space now converted into one of the largest campgrounds on the coast.
+Fort Stevens State Park is on the far northwest tip of Oregon.
+It is a retired military space now converted into one of the largest campgrounds on the coast.
 This unique history, alongside an expansive sandy beach, makes Fort Stevens one of the most popular places to go camping in Oregon.

 Even with more than 300 tent and 150 RV spaces available, advanced camping reservations are still recommended (especially in the summer).
-Shower houses, flushing toilets, and running water can be found within the two massive campground loops at Fort Stevens.
+Shower houses, flushing toilets, and running water are within the two massive campground loops.
 The campground also features one of the most impressive amphitheaters in the country, which showcases educational movies throughout the week.

-It's highly recommended to explore the site's military history spread throughout the park during any stay.
+It's highly recommended to explore the site's military history during any stay.
 Facilities include barracks, batteries, and bunkers.
-The visitor center is a great place to start a self-guided history tour, where archival photographs and displays paint a picture of the fort's military past.
+The visitor center is a great place to start a self-guided history tour, where archival photographs paint a picture of the fort's military past.

 Address: 100 Peter Iredale Road, Hammond, Oregon